 In the day make your way to the top of the new One World Trade Centre, as well as being able to see the 9/11 memorial and museum (which stir every emotion possible), the panoramic views from the top literally take your breath away.
 Apparently you can see up to 70 miles away on a clear day and it takes just 47 seconds to hit the top – all 100+ floors!
 I was literally speechless as I gazed out of the glass and the views far and wide cemented by love for this great city even further.

 If you’re heading to visit NYC anytime soon have an amazing time!
-I’d love to know if you have found any of this at all helpful, if so please drop a comment below.
+I’d love to know if you have found any of this at all helpful, if so please drop a comment below or tweet me.